 It is Brittany’s great joy to be mom to three-year-old, Clara Layne, and newborn son, Preston Kyle, while she continues to hold a most certain hope of one day being reunited with her precious Liam.
 She teaches early childhood special education in a classroom of three- and four-year-olds for Santa Fe Public Schools.

-Courtney Grassham serves as the Secretary of the Lexiam Heart Foundation.
+Courtney Grassham serves as the board treasurer for Lexiam Heart Foundation.
 Courtney was born in Waco, Texas.
 She came to Albuquerque in July 2005 as a travel NICU nurse.
 She has been a Neonatal Nurse Practitioner since October 2007.
 She worked at UNM from 2005-October 31 2017 and now works with Mednax at Presbyterian Hospital in the Newborn Intensive Care Unit.
 Courtney is married and blessed with two healthy sons and a stepson.
 Courtney has seen the struggle that heart families face from diagnosis through the long road of treatment and is eager to provide help and reassurance.

 Schlrae Mikelson, was born and raised in Albuquerque, New Mexico.
 She has received her BS in Elementary and Special Education and her M.Ed in Special Education.
 Schlrae currently stays home with her two sons.
 Her son Theo has Hypoplastic Left Heart Syndrome, as mentioned above from Zach’s bio.
 In her free time she enjoys going on hikes, and spending time with family and friends.
 Schlrae and her husband Zach have a passion to help other families naviagte their way through congenital heart defects, spread awareness, and advocate for the best care possible.